TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 	- You already know what it is for - if not, return to the "Autosaves" section.

 - Folders: ``gfx`` and ``sfx``.
-	- This is where you put your project-specific resources not found in the official collection (content/official).
+	- This is where you put your project-specific resources.
-	  Though initially empty, they are created automatically for your convenience.
+	  Though initially empty, these two folders are created automatically for your convenience.

-	  You will NOT be able to import ANY images or sounds outside the project-specific ``gfx`` and ``sfx`` folders, or the official counterparts (content/official/gfx, content/official/sfx).
+	  In your project, you will be able to import images and sounds ONLY from these locations:
+		- the project-specific ``gfx`` and ``sfx`` folders,
+		- the official collections (content/official/gfx, content/official/sfx).

 	  This is to ensure that your project folder has everything it needs to be opened on another machine.

 - File: ``Project.int``.